Crowdedlight/RoVi-2017/Vision/Excercises/FinalProject/readme.txt

 ##Robotics
-------- OLLIVER
+##Robotics
+To compile the robotics part, go to SamplePluginPA10/CMakeList.txt and edit the path to RobWork and RobWork Studio, where it says:

+# Use RobWork
+# Use RobWorkStudio

+The generic path is commented out, and can be commented in.
+For some reason it wouldn't work on all machines.

+Now go to SamplePluginPA10/src/SamplePlugin.hpp and edit:

+line 106: number of points can ether be 1 or 3.
+Error will occur if not 1 or 3. line 107: path to where the project is located localy on the machine.

+Delta_t can be changed in SamplePluginPA10/src/SamplePlugin.cpp in line 114

+_itterator can be changed in SamplePluginPA10/src/SamplePlugin.cpp in line 116. _itterator can be set to 0, 1 og 2, and determines which motion sequence to load.

 ##Combined Intergration
-------- Same as in robotics, just uses the vision part to track instead of the sequence of motions.
+Same as in robotics, just uses the vision part to track instead of the sequence of motions.